 - 8.2.1 Electrical equipment installed or carried on a tank vehicle transporting Class I liquids for the operation of pumps or other devices used for the handling of product, and operating product handling accessories shall meet the requirements of 8.2.2 through 8.2.6. - 8.2.2 Generators that are mounted on the engine providing propulsive power for the vehicle or an auxiliary engine or located in the immediate vicinity of such engine or its exhaust system shall be permitted to have general-purpose enclosures.
-Generators located elsewhere shall be provided with explosion proof enclosures. - 8.2.3 Motors having sparking contacts shall be provided with explosion proof enclosures. - 8.2.4 Wiring shall be adequate for maximum loads to be carried and shall be installed so as to be protected from physical damage and contact with possible product spill either by location or by being enclosed in metal conduit or other oil-resistant protective covering.
-Junction boxes shall be sealed.

-- 8.2.5 Switches, overload protection devices, and other sparking equipment shall be located and enclosed as provided for generators in 8.2.2. - 8.2.6 Where the generator or motor is located within an enclosed space, provision shall be made for adequate air circulation to prevent overheating and possible accumulation of explosive vapor.
+Generators located elsewhere shall be provided with explosion-proof enclosures. - 8.2.3 Motors having sparking contacts shall be provided with explosion proof enclosures. - 8.2.4 Wiring shall be adequate for maximum loads to be carried and shall be installed so as to be protected from physical damage and contact with possible product spill either by location or by being enclosed in metal conduit or other oilresistant protective covering.
+Junction boxes shall be sealed. - 8.2.5 Switches, overload protection devices, and other sparking equipment shall be located and enclosed as provided for generators in 8.2.2. - 8.2.6 Where the generator or motor is located within an enclosed space, provision shall be made for adequate air circulation to prevent overheating and possible accumulation of explosive vapor. - 8.2.6.1 Where the generator or motor is located within an enclosed space, there shall be no storage of any flammable or combustible materials or aerosol products within that enclosed space.